cloyolaangosto/SBTN_Land_LEAFs/LEAFs/README.md

 ### Terrestrial Acidification
 Terrestrial Acidification LEAFs are given for 3 acidifying gases $(NO_x, NH_3, SO_x)$, and are also available in raster at XX km resolution, as well as the 3 different geographic level.

-In this case, companies need to match the appropiate LEAF for each gas depending on which area of the world is being emmitted.
+In this case, companies need to match the appropriate LEAF for each gas depending on which area of the world is being emitted.

-These LEAFs represented the potential acidification of the soil for a given gases emmited in a given region when compared to $SO_2$ global average, expressed as $kg SO_2-eq./kg$.
+These LEAFs represented the potential acidification of the soil for a given gases emitted in a given region when compared to $SO_2$ global average, expressed as $kg SO_2-eq./kg$.

-Lightweight documentation on how these are genearted is provided in [TerrAcidification_Documentation](../documentation/TerrAcidification_Documentation.md)
+Lightweight documentation on how these are generated is provided in [TerrAcidification_Documentation](../documentation/TerrAcidification_Documentation.md)